 SPF, DKIM, and DMARC are common email authentication methods.
 They aim to prevent spoofing and phishing attempts on your account.

 What’s more, having authentications in place sends a message to mailbox providers that you’re a legitimate sender.
-As a result, they treat your emails more favorably and more of them are delivered to the recipients.
+As a result, they treat your emails more favorably and more emails get delivered to the recipients.

-Depending on the domain provider you use, the process may look different.
+Depending on the domain provider you use, the process may look a bit different.
 Below we show examples for Cloudflare, GoDaddy, and Google Domains.
-The setup looks identical or very similar for the other providers.

 If you use AWS, rather than copy the records, you can copy the JSON file for AWS Route53 using the relevant button.